For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Note that you'll still need to meet the other, standard criteria for New Style Jobseeker's Allowance (listed above), even if you're among the limited number of full-time students who could be eligible.

-Part-time students should have a little more luck in applying for New Style JSA.
+Part-time students might have more luck in applying for New Style JSA.
 However, it's important to remember that you will need to be willing and able to work full-time.

 This means that, if you're offered a full-time job that clashes with your part-time degree, you may have to choose between accepting the job and continuing with your studies.
 If you decide to stick with uni, the fact that you turned down work may mean you become ineligible to claim JSA.